Thomas Christopher Hofland: Biography

 Hofland's book describes various counties but Hampshire and Derbyshire are selected for special mention.
 He lists the rivers of Derbyshire, covering the Erwash (sic) in a few sentences.
 The River Dove (that inspired Isaac Walton's famous book) and then page after page of Dovedale where he had spent many days sketching and angling in the company of fellow artists like Ebenezer Rhodes from Sheffield.

 The gardens of the Whiteknights estate were described in a book by Barbara Hofland with engraved pictures of the gardens and its multitude of bridges, fountains, seats and grottoes by Thomas Christopher Hofland.
 The book was ordered by the then Marquess of Blandford, later the 5th Duke of Marlborough, but like many other items that he ordered or purchased, it was never paid for.

 Three years before he died he finally visited Italy.
 Hofland died of cancer in Leamington Spa.

 Legacy

-Hofland's paintings and resulting engravings are in the Governments Art Collection and in museums or galleries in Portsmouth, Derby and Sheffield.
+Hofland's paintings and resulting engravings are in the Governments Art Collection and in museums or galleries at the University of Reading, Portsmouth, Derby and Sheffield.

 Hofland's painting Moonlight inspired a poem of Letitia Elizabeth Landon published in The Literary Gazette (1824).